tcltk/tcl/doc/markdown/OpenTcp.md

 The *myaddr* and *myport* arguments allow a client to specify an address for the local end of the connection.
 If *myaddr* is NULL, then an interface is chosen automatically by the operating system.
 If *myport* is 0, then a port number is chosen at random by the operating system.

 If *async* is zero, the call to **Tcl\_OpenTcpClient** returns only after the client socket has either successfully connected to the server, or the attempted connection has failed.
 If *async* is nonzero the socket is connected asynchronously and the returned channel may not yet be connected to the server when the call to **Tcl\_OpenTcpClient** returns.
 If the channel is in blocking mode and an input or output operation is done on the channel before the connection is completed or fails, that operation will wait until the connection either completes successfully or fails.
-If the channel is in nonblocking mode, the input or output operation will return immediately and a subsequent call to **Tcl\_InputBlocked** on the channel will return nonzero.
+If the channel is in nonblocking mode, the input or output operation will return immediately and a subsequent call to [Tcl\_InputBlocked][OpenFileChnl] on the channel will return nonzero.

 The returned channel is opened for reading and writing.
-If an error occurs in opening the socket, **Tcl\_OpenTcpClient** returns NULL and records a POSIX error code that can be retrieved with **Tcl\_GetErrno**.
+If an error occurs in opening the socket, **Tcl\_OpenTcpClient** returns NULL and records a POSIX error code that can be retrieved with [Tcl\_GetErrno][SetErrno].
 In addition, if *interp* is non-NULL, an error message is left in the interpreter's result.

-The newly created channel is not registered in the supplied interpreter; to register it, use **Tcl\_RegisterChannel**.
+The newly created channel is not registered in the supplied interpreter; to register it, use [Tcl\_RegisterChannel][OpenFileChnl].
 If one of the standard channels, **stdin**, **stdout** or **stderr** was previously closed, the act of creating the new channel also assigns it as a replacement for the standard channel.

 ## Tcl\_maketcpclientchannel

 **Tcl\_MakeTcpClientChannel** creates a **Tcl\_Channel** around an existing, platform specific, handle for a client TCP socket.

-The newly created channel is not registered in the supplied interpreter; to register it, use **Tcl\_RegisterChannel**.
+The newly created channel is not registered in the supplied interpreter; to register it, use [Tcl\_RegisterChannel][OpenFileChnl].
 If one of the standard channels, **stdin**, **stdout** or **stderr** was previously closed, the act of creating the new channel also assigns it as a replacement for the standard channel.

 ## Tcl\_opentcpserver